bacarrdy/blacklist_checker/README.md

 	dig
 	mailx (heirloom-mailx)

-I have checked it on our www.VPSnet.lt subnets and it works fine, you can edit it if you want
+I have checked it on our www.VPSnet.com subnets and it works fine, you can edit it if you want

+Script futhers:
+#See content in blcheck.sh to configure these futhers
+Script can run each subnet in to background so in that case you can check as many as you need subnets instantly (in same time)
+If you run script in background you can controll how many background you want to run You can tell to script or he should check all subnets files or only one (if you will set to check all files script will read subnets*)
+There is possibility to specify DNS server for diging subnets or if you will leave empty this space it will use main dns server
+Prompter can tell you delisting procedure in email
+You can use smtp or simpe mail from server
+You can use database to store logs and curently blacklisted ips There is some basic web interface
+Also there is your curent users notification system about blacklisted ip`s (you need to customize mysql queryes to get details about users so you need to activate it only when you know what you are doing)
+And many others